 What You Need to Know About Notice 2020-76:

 - The due date has been extended for furnishing forms under Sections 6055 and 6056 for 2020 from Feb.
 1, 2021, to March 2, 2021; and

-- Extend good-faith transition relief from penalties related to 2019 information reporting under Sections 6055 and 6056; and
+- It provides a final extension of good-faith transition relief from penalties related to 2020 information reporting under Sections 6055 and 6056; and

-- Provide additional penalty relief related to furnishing 2019 forms to individuals under Section 6055.
+- Additionally, it provides penalty relief related to furnishing 2020 forms to individuals under Section 6055.
 Under this relief, employers will only have to provide Form 1095-B to covered individuals upon request.

-The IRS is encouraging reporting entities to furnish statements as soon as they are able.
+Be sure to read the full compliance bulletin linked below.
+The IRS is encouraging reporting entities to furnish 2020 statements as soon as they are able.
 No request or other documentation is required to take advantage of the extended deadline.

 Downloadable content is reserved for North Risk Partners clients.
 MyWave Connect login credentials are needed to download the bulletin.